← Back to Events

 It is well established that active children do better when it comes to comprehension, concentration and a host educational outcomes across the board.
 Active schools are therefore better performing schools.
 Read more.

-Movement and being active, especially in children, inhibits exploration, learning and creativity, and well as connectivity and empathy with others and an appreciation of nature and space.
+Movement and being active, especially in children, encourages exploration, learning and creativity, as well as connectivity and empathy with others and an appreciation of nature and space

 Active schools offer their students to opportunity to benefit collectively, and as a culture to thrive.
 Physical activity is well proven to have positive mental health and wellbeing outcomes, that make for more positive, connected individuals.
 Read more.